redis/redis-doc/docs/reference/internals/internals-vm.md

 title: "Virtual memory (deprecated)"
 linkTitle: "Virtual memory"
 weight: 1
 description: A description of the Redis virtual memory system that was deprecated in 2.6.
-This document exists for historial interest.
+This document exists for historical interest.
 aliases:
   - /topics/internals-vm
   - /topics/virtual-memory